Security of Device-independent Quantum Key Distribution under Sequential Attack: DI-QKD under Sequential attack

 \subsection{Evaluation of the key rate under sequential attack}

 The crux of the sequential attack strategy hinges on Eve's ability to emulate the observed CHSH violation between Alice and Bob (without a sequential attack) by precisely adjusting the unsharpness parameters $\gamma$, biasness parameter $q$, and Alice's fabricated measurement settings $\theta$ such that $\mathcal{S}_{AB}(\alpha)=\mathcal{S}_{AB}'(q, \gamma, \theta)$.
-In this process, Eve can augment the accessible information by aligning $E_1$ with $A_0$ and generating nonlocal correlations by accessing the shared state $\rho$ through the violation of a biased input Bell inequality \cite{Lawson2010}, thereby enabling an individual attack.
 The impact of this attack is reflected in the following evaluation of the lower bound of the key rate.

 This sequential measurement strategy is an individual attack, as Eve independently intercepts each system sent from Alice to Bob, applying the same method consistently.
 Eve measures her ancilla before classical post-processing without having access to any quantum memory.
 As a result, Eve, Alice, and Bob share a product distribution of classical symbols \cite{Scarani2009}.